EquiMed logo.

 Causes

-Guttural pouch tympany is usually a defect that a foal is born with, although it may show up later as a foal matures.
+Guttural pouch tympany is usually a defect with which a foal is born, although it may show up later as a foal matures.
 Recent studies show that it most likely has a genetic component, with links to some Arabian and Hanoverian bloodlines.

 Prevention